aaron-grau/curic/react/projects/pokedex/README.md

 ## Phase 4: Pokemon Detail

 Before creating a component, we should always plan out where and how it will get its information.
-Eventually, we also want the `PokemonDetail` to display the toys that a Pokemon has.
+Eventually, we will want the `PokemonDetail` to display a Pokemon's information as well as its `Toys`.
 Talk over the following questions with your partner:

 1. Where will the `PokemonDetail` get it's information from?
 2. How will we pass this information to `PokemonDetail`?